tianjianzhou/RNDClone/README.md

 set.seed(345)

-# Run the trans-dimensional MCMC as described in the paper (may take a while, ~ 1 hr)
+# Run the trans-dimensional MCMC as described in the paper (may take a while, ~ 2-3 hrs)
 MCMC_spls = RNDClone_RJMCMC(n = n, N = N, m = m, M = M, g_fun = g_fun)

 # For testing purpose, use (small number of iterations and burnin)